 Like Windows, CentOS Linux VPS security may be in danger with a variety of malware, including viruses, worms, rootkits, keyloggers, backdoors, trojans, ransomware, and more.
-But because these malware does not have enough access to root access, they can not infect the Linux operating system widely.
+But because this malware does not have enough access to root access, it can not infect the Linux operating system widely.
 However, to deal with these threats, Linux users also need security software such as antivirus.
 Linux users can use ClamAV anti-virus software on their systems.

-11. Use A Strong Password
+11. Use a Strong Password

 Protecting information and keeping personal information confidential is not a secret to anyone.
 Choosing a secure password can play an important role in keeping you safe.
 But what features this secure password should have is something that needs to be explored.
 It must have occurred to you that you have forgotten your password or that you have resorted to very simple and trivial passwords to remember the password and for fear of forgetting it.

 The truth is that you should never try to memorize a password because it will make you want to use a password that is simpler and this is dangerous.
 You will also want to use the same password for all your accounts.
-Instead of this, you can use a password manager, such as a LastPass.
+Instead of this, you can use a password manager, such as LastPass.

 How To Set A Strong Password To Increase CentOS Linux VPS Security?

 - Password Length should be at least 10 characters.